Jayachithraj/Documents/README.md

-## This repo contains the study materials for https://www.youtube.com/playlist?list=PLia1f8x4BobQ3DgOCfggqH-7vi0JXpgms
+## This repo contains the study materials for learning malayalam Alaphabets and words

-You can watch videos here by scanning this QR code
+You can watch [videos here](https://www.youtube.com/playlist?list=PLia1f8x4BobQ3DgOCfggqH-7vi0JXpgms)  or by scanning this QR code
 ![Alt text](assets/image1.png)

 [Swaraksharangal](Swaraksharangal.pdf)